CelineDknp/JobBlockly/docs/BaseBlockly.rst

 How to create a *basic* Blockly task ?
 ======================================

-There is, first, a few steps that have to (and/or can) be acheived in the INGInious interface.
+There is, first, a few steps that are the same as for any other tasks.
 Those are :

 1. Create the exercice as you would a classical one.
 Set up a title, a context, your name, the options you want,...
 When creating a subproblem, select "blockly" as "type of task"
 2. Again, perform the set-up of the task as you normally would